Head of Cyprus Church, Archbishop Chrysostomos, dies aged 81 | Politics

 Head of Cyprus Church, Archbishop Chrysostomos, dies aged 81

-In Nicosia, a group of priests in flowing black robes were seen carrying a coffin from the Archbishopric, where Chrysostomos died, to a nearby church.
+The Cypriot government declared a period of national mourning until the funeral, with flags at half staff.
 Chrysostomos, who was elected archbishop in 2006, had been critical of Russian President Vladimir Putin's decision to invade Ukraine.

 Steeped in history, Cypriot archbishops still enjoy privileges bestowed by a Byzantine emperor in the fifth century.
 They sign documents in cinnabar red, hold an imperial staff and wear purple under their vestments.
-Ecumenical Patriarch Bartholomew, head of the estimated 300 million Orthodox Christians worldwide, said he was "deeply moved" by Chrysostomos's death.
+In a statement, Patriarch Bartholomew said he was "deeply moved" by Chrysostomos' death.

-The Patriarch plans to attend Chrysostomos's funeral, a statement from the Ecumenical Patriarchate said.
-Diagnosed with cancer four years ago, Chrysostomos took a dim view of clerics resisting vaccination to the coronavirus pandemic, threatening to fire those speaking out against the jab.
+Diagnosed with cancer four years ago, Chrysostomos took a dim view of clerics resisting vaccination to the coronavirus pandemic.
+He threatened to fire those speaking out against the vaccination.
+He was also fiercely critical of Turkey, which invaded the northern third of Cyprus in 1974 after a brief Greek-inspired coup, yet participated in a group of religious leaders seeking rapprochement on the war-split island.

-He was also fiercely critical of Turkey, which invaded the northern third of Cyprus in 1974 after a brief Greece-inspired coup.
+Outspoken and frequently compared more to a businessman than a cleric, Chrysostomos managed to outmanoeuvre rivals to secure election in 2006.
+"We are not angels," he was quoted as telling a daily newspaper on the day of his enthronement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)